kragen/derctuo/markdown/smart-plumbing.md

-Home device networking, sometimes called home automation, is elusive, despite predictions of "home computers" going back to at least Gordon Moore's "Cramming" article in 1965, and Ray Bradbury's speculation in his 1950 story "There Will Come Soft Rains".
+Home device networking, sometimes called home automation, is elusive, despite predictions of “home computers” going back to at least Gordon Moore’s “Cramming” article in 1965, and Ray Bradbury’s speculation in his 1950 story “There Will Come Soft Rains”.
 X-10 powerline signaling was developed in 1975 and on sale in Radio Shack and Sears in 1978; it was affordable by the late 1980s.
 Despite this, home device networking mostly remains a novelty, very unlike, for example,